marc-ed-raffalli/lb-declarative-e2e-test/README.md

 The `expect.headers` is merged with the `expect.headers` defined in the [test definition](#test-definition).
 The test definition `expect.headers` takes precedence over the global config `expect.headers`.

+The `error` is an optional callback, here it is configured for all tests.
+When provided, it will be called with the test error and the request's response object.

 ## Advanced usage